 Luckily, this recipe comes with a tutorial, so you can follow along with each of the steps right here:

 5. Calming Chamomile with Hydrating Jojoba

 For this recipe, we thought it would be nice to plan ahead and recommend that you set aside a cup of tea to enjoy after you combine all the ingredients of your spray, so while you should boil enough water for 8 oz. or more, this recipe only requires 4 oz. (or half a cup).
 Here, below, are all the ingredients you’ll need:

 One bag of chamomile tea

-Using vanilla essential oil adds a sweet scent that’s warm and uplifting.
-It also contains certain acids and agents that fend off free radicals, which can damage and age the skin.
-The three drops of rosemary extract help to preserve the mixture, though you still want to make a fresh batch within 10 days or so.
+Using vanilla oil adds a sweet scent that’s warm and uplifting.
+It also contains certain acids and agents that fend off free radicals, which can damage the skin.
+The three drips of rosemary extract help to preserve the mixture, though you still want to make a fresh batch within 10 days or so.

 But if all of the above seems like more work when all you really wanted was to relax and reach for a quick spritz to cool off, then you’re in luck.
 Viviane Woodard’s Hydra Moist Total Body Mist is moisture in a bottle, quite literally.
-If you suffer from dry skin all over, then this is totally the right choice, and for more than just your mug.
+If you suffer from flaky skin all over, then this is totally the right choice, and for more than just your mug.
 You can use this spray all over your body, including your hair!
+Face mists for days!!

 Keep Reading: The Importance of Vibrant and Youthful Skin